voxpupuli/puppetmodule.info/README.md

 Thanks
 ------

-PuppetModule.info is maintained by Dominic Cleal, and is unaffiliated to Puppet.
+PuppetModule.info was authored and maintained by Dominic Cleal, and is unaffiliated to Puppet.
 RubyDoc.info was created by Loren Segal (YARD) and Nick Plante (rdoc.info) and is a project of DOCMETA, LLC.
 Additional help was provided by [YARD's friendly developer community](https://github.com/lsegal/rubydoc.info/graphs/contributors).

+Dominic ran the site for years, until he donated it to Vox Pupuli.
 Pull requests welcome!

-(c) 2015 DOCMETA LLC, 2017 Dominic Cleal.
+(c) 2015 DOCMETA LLC, 2017 Dominic Cleal, 2022-2023 Vox Pupuli.
 This code is distributed under the MIT license.